Data-Enabled Predictive Iterative Control: Numerical Examples

-In Fig. \ref{fig:rank_increment}, we compare the performance of three methods: passive Hankel update (Passive), two-stage with LKB design (2s-LKB), one-stage approach (1s).
+In Figure \ref{fig:rank_increment}, we compare the performance of passive Hankel update (Passive), two-stage with LKB design (2s-LKB), \rz{end-to-end} approach (end-to-end).
 The figure illustrates the relationship between the rank of the matrix $\HH_{\bar{N}}^j$ and its number of columns.
 Without exploration, the rank increment is considerably slower, indicating that many added trajectories to the matrix lack sufficient information.
 Meanwhile, for the methods with exploration, the trend is approximately linear, as expected.
-Since the rank is computed by singular value thresholding, there are brief plateaus in the rank increase.

-In Table \ref{tab:four_tank_deeprc} we further compare the closed-loop costs of the 2-stage LKB and the 1-stage approaches against a nominal DeePRC scheme with fixed horizon $N=8$ (without exploration).
-The methods with active exploration achieve worse cost in $\textstyle{j=1}$ due to constraint tightening, but outperform the nominal scheme later thanks to the extended prediction horizon.
+\begingroup \endgroup In Table \ref{tab:four_tank_deeprc} we further compare the closed-loop costs of the 2-stage LKB and the 1-stage approaches against a nominal DeePRC scheme with fixed horizon $N=8$ (without exploration) and againts the passive scheme.
+The methods with active exploration achieve worse cost in $\textstyle{j=1}$ due to constraint tightening, but outperform the nominal and the passive schemes later thanks to the extended prediction horizon.
+In the first iteration, the \rz{end-to-end} performs better than the LKB, since disturbance design is incoroprated in the MPC problem, \rz{however, it requires an average computation time of 0.757s, as opposed to the 0.058 seconds of the two-stage methods}. \rz{The difference in performance between active and passive methods in our example is small, highlighting that further research is required to understand the impact of prediction horizon on closed-loop performance.
+Indeed, Theorem \ref{proposition:closed-loop} guarantees that the desired prediction horizon will be reached through active exploration, but provides no claims about the relative performance improvement.}

-In the first iteration, the one-stage approach produces a slightly higher nominal cost due to the excitation constraint.
-Nevertheless, it attains the lowest real cost as it incorporates disturbance design in the planning phase.
-Starting from $\textstyle{j=2}$, both approaches with exploration converge, thus achieving identical costs.